danil228-emelin/Go-Linux/README.md

 The command will run the sh command, which is the native bash command for the Alpine distro in a container.
 Replace [rootfs directory] with the directory containing the uncompressed Alpine roofs.

+The gosec project is an open source tool (https://github.com/securego/ gosec) that provides security static code analysis.
+The tool provides a set of secure code best practices for the Go language, and it scans your source code to check if there is any code that breaks those rule.

+Use the following command to install it if you are using Go 1.16 and above: go install github.com/securego/gosec/v2/cmd/gosec@latest Once installed, open your terminal and change the directory to chapter7/samplecode and execute the following command: gosec ./...

+The tool scans through all the .go files inside the directory recursively and, after completing the parsing and scanning process, prints out the final result.
+The tool is able to perform the code analysis by using the go/ast module similar to these examples.